yihui/yihui.org/content/en/2017-08-22-jump-start-a-pull-request.md

 So you do not really always have to understand a language or codebase to make a contribution.
 Some problems are small enough to be fixed with only a couple of lines of code, and you can probably do it by yourself before the busy core developers have the bandwidth to process your issues.

 Again, please read Charlotte's presentation and Jim's post before making your first PR.

+[^1]: Well, I really do not appreciate the name "pull request".
+It is highly confusing from the perspective of contributors.
+GitLab has done it correctly: [**merge** request](https://docs.gitlab.com/ee/user/project/merge_requests/)!